 The resident student will receive information in their original outcome letter which details the individual who will receive their appeal submission if they chose to request an appeal.
 The appeal request will be assigned to an individual that has the next highest seniority level to the initial decision maker.
 Specifically, if the initial decision maker is the Residence Community Assistant, the appeal request will be assigned to the Residence Life Coordinator.
 If the initial decision maker is the Residence Life Coordinator or Front Desk Coordinator, the appeal request will be assigned to the Residence Life Manager.
-If the initial decision maker is the Residence Life Manager, the appeal request will be assigned to the Manager, Office of Student Conduct, or their designate.
-If the initial decision maker is the Manager, Office of Student Conduct, or their designate, the appeal request will be assigned to the Director, Student Life Programs.
-Lastly, if the initial decision maker is the Director, Student Life Programs, the appeal request will be assigned to the Dean of Students.
+If the initial decision maker is the Residence Life Manager, Office of Student Conduct, or their designate.
+If the initial decision maker is the Manager, Office of Student Conduct, or their designate, the appeal request will be assigned to the Associate Dean, Wellness & Equity.
+Lastly, if the initial decision maker is the Associate Dean, Wellness & Equity, the appeal request will be assigned to the Dean of Students.